Sniz & Fondue: Production

 Brandon was in charge of writing, storyboarding, character designing, creating the title cards and doing additional voices.
 The first season oversaw the animation at Israeli animation studio Pitchi Poy Animation Productions, which Brandon despised due to how off-model the characters ended up being.
 They also mostly used stock music from Associated Production Music.
 The cue used for the show's title card was "Toys for Boys", composed by Boris Schoska.
 Eventually for the second and third season, they switched the oversea animation to Funbag Animation Studios in Canada with most of the animation and writing done in New York City, as well as going back to using original music cues with new title cards.
 Originally, Viacom was considering having the second and third season be animated at Spümcø in California, but Brandon convinced them to have it done closely to his friends and family in New York.
-One of the show's trademarks is that the characters (mostly Sniz) often sing or quote lyrics from real-life songs such as in the episode, "Stuntbike Sniz", where Sniz said to Fondue the main chorus of the song "You're the Inspiration" as well as the episode "Crustacean Sensations" where Sniz was singing The Bee Gees song “Night Fever” while wandering in the woods.
+One of the show's trademarks is that the characters (mostly Sniz) often sing or quote lyrics from real-life songs such as in the episode, "Stuntbike Sniz", where Sniz said to Fondue the main chorus of the song "You're the Inspiration" as well as the episode "Crustacean Sensations" where Sniz was singing The Bee Gees song "Night Fever" while wandering in the woods.

-Unfortunately, the series came to an end as Brandon decided to leave the series out of frustration due to having to do most of the work in the production, as well as Funbag being on the verge of going bankrupt while working on a TV-adaption for Watership Down.
-He was offered a half hour time spin-off but due to his departure, the offer was given to Stephen Hillenburg for SpongeBob SquarePants.
-The final episode, "Hosed!", ultimately with Brandon not involved in any way, aired within the season-three KaBlam! episode "It's All In The Wrist".
+The series came to an end as Brandon decided to leave the series out of frustration due to having to do most of the production work, as well as Funbag being on the verge of going bankrupt while working on a TV adaptation for Watership Down.
+He was offered a half-hour spin-off but due to his departure, the offer was given to Stephen Hillenburg for SpongeBob SquarePants.
+The final episode, "Hosed!", ultimately with Brandon not involved in any way, aired within the Season 3 KaBlam! episode "It's All In The Wrist".